Build the greatest game.

 -

 The program runs for 8 weeks (February-April), with a clear timeline of deliverables, workshops, and mentorship sessions.
-Key dates and deadlines are provided on the website.
-An awards ceremony and game dev showcase will be held the week after the program is completed.
+Key dates and deadlines are provided above.

 -